ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/blog/the-musings-of-ai-slop.md

     ;; Wait for keypress.
 input_loop:
     jsr $FFE4      ; Read keyboard buffer with GETIN. cmp #$00
-    beq input_loop_end ; Exit loop if there was a key pressed.
+    beq input_loop ; Exit loop if there was a key pressed.

     rts ; Exit program.